pierocor/OPP/Obj-serial/Report/Report_optimization.md

 lscl array: contains the particle index.

 Particles j which belong to cell c, are accessed in this way:
-i) we first find index of the particle in the head  j=head[ c ];
+1. we first find index of the particle in the head  j=head[ c ];
-ii) then we jump from elements in the list lscl as follow
+2. then we jump from elements in the list lscl as follow

 ```